martinSCS/typewriter/README_en-US.md

 - **Customized speed**: You can customize the typing speed and deletion speed.
 - **Pause time**: You can set the pause time after typing and deleting.
 - **Loop play**: Loop play of text is supported.
-- **Root Dictionary and Route Mapping.**：Complex typing effects via route dictionary and route map are supported.
+- **Route Dictionary and Route Mapping**：Complex typing effects via route dictionary and route map are supported.

 ## Usage